-In a world where do-it-yourselfers are quickly being replaced by ‘do-it-for-mes’, many renters and homeowners never even attempt to understand the array of switches on the circuit breaker panel.
-Fortunately, it’s pretty easy, but it helps to understand what’s at play and how the switches work.
+Today do-it-yourselfers are quickly being replaced by ‘do-it-for-mes’.
+Many renters and homeowners never even attempt to understand the array of breakers on the circuit breaker panel.
+Fortunately, it’s pretty easy, but it helps to understand what’s at play and how the breakers work.
 Most importantly, having control of your home’s electricity can help keep your family safe (by helping to prevent electrical fires) and empower you to tackle simple home projects yourself.

 How Home Electricity Works

 In a circuit breaker, an electromagnet controls whether the power to a particular room is on or off.
-Think of a fuse: if the current flowing through it becomes too strong, it’s designed to ‘blow,’ stopping the flow of electricity past it.
+Think of a fuse.
+If the current flowing through it becomes too strong, it ‘blows,’ stopping the flow of electricity past it.
 Although some homes still use fuses, most now utilize an electromagnet switch that doesn’t have to be replaced.
 When the current flowing through the connection grows too strong, the magnet is strengthened enough to attract it to a second magnet, breaking the connection and stopping the flow of electricity.

-Conduct an Electrical Scavenger Hunt (How to Label the Circuits in Your Breaker Panel)
+How to Label the Circuits in Your Breaker Panel

 Take a look at your circuit breaker panel door.
-Ideally, each switch is neatly labeled.
+Ideally, each breaker is neatly labeled.
 You’ll probably notice tags like ‘Dining Room,’ ‘Upstairs Bathroom,’ and ‘Water Pump.’
-If these labels are worn off and illegible or no longer apply to the names you use for rooms in your house, it’s important to update them.
-In some cases, your panel may not identify the switches at all.
+If these labels are worn off or no longer apply to the names you use for rooms in your house, it’s important to update them.
+In some cases, your panel may not identify the breakers at all.